A Study of Crosslinguistic Influence in Language Models: CLI Analysis

-We investigate the correlation between L1-L2 syntactic distance and L2 grammatical proficiency as a primary proxy for CLI.
-To quantify L2 knowledge, we use the BLiMP benchmark \cite{warstadt-etal-2020-blimp-benchmark}, which consists of 67,000 minimal pairs of acceptable and unacceptable sentences across 67 linguistic categories.
-We evaluate the model's performance based on sentence-level surprisal.
-For a given pair ($s_{acc}$,$s_{unacc}$), the model is considered correct if it assigns a higher pseudo-log-likelihood to the acceptable sentence:
+To quantify the effect of the L1 on L2 grammatical knowledge, we utilize the BLiMP benchmark \cite{warstadt-etal-2020-blimp-benchmark}, which consists of 67,000 minimal pairs of acceptable and unacceptable sentences across 67 linguistic categories.
+We evaluate model performance based on sentence-level surprisal.
+For a given pair $(s_\text{acc}, s_\text{unacc})$, the model is considered correct if it assigns a higher pseudo-log-likelihood to the acceptable sentence:

-where the probability is normalized by the number of tokens to account for variations in sequence length.
-Our hypothesis is that if the L1 significantly influences the L2, then L2 accuracy on BLiMP will exhibit a negative correlation with the syntactic distance between the language pair.

-Because our tokenizers are trained on bilingual data unique to each L1-L2 pair, the resulting vocabularies vary across models.
-To isolate the effects of CLI from tokenizer differences, we train a monolingual L2 baseline for each pair using the same bilingual tokenizer.
-This ensures that any performance difference is attributable to training data composition rather than vocabulary bias.
-Following \citet{alastruey2025interferencematrixquantifyingcrosslingual}, we quantify the CLI effect as the relative change in accuracy:

-where $Acc_{L2}$ represents the monolingual baseline accuracy and $Acc_{L1, L2}$ represents the bilingual model accuracy.
-Under this metric, a positive value indicates interference (negative transfer), while a negative value indicates facilitation (positive transfer) from the L1 to the L2.